HomeGarage Epoxy Flooring

 There are some rather abstract concepts there, so let’s take a look at what it all means practically.

 The weaker bonds in garage floor paint make it more vulnerable to both physical and chemical attack.
-These types of products are therefore “light duty” at best; able to withstand light foot traffic and splashes of harmless liquids like water or oil.
+These types of garage floor coatings are therefore “light duty” at best; able to withstand light foot traffic and splashes of harmless liquids like water or oil.
 If they’re applied in more aggressive environments, it should be expected that damage will occur.
 Some garage owners are completely happy with that prospect given these products typically come with a lower price tag, but more on that shortly.

 In contrast, the stronger, higher density garage floor epoxy films are capable of withstanding some nasty treatment, i.e. ugly industrial environments with heavy vehicle traffic and/or harsh chemical exposure are usually within their repertoire.
-As far as residential or retail applications go, floor owners are often looking to re-decorate before these floor coatings start to show significant signs of wear and tear.
+As far as residential or retail applications go, floor owners are often looking to re-decorate before these garage floor coatings start to show significant signs of wear and tear.

 The take home message is this: on a floor that’s going to cop a fair degree of punishment like a garage floor, if you want it to last then you must be looking at garage floor epoxies and not garage floor paints.